airbytehq/airbyte/docs/contributing/contributing-to-dataline/README.md

 ## **Upvoting Issues, Feature and Integration Requests**

-You are very welcome to add your own reactions to the existing issues.
+You are welcome to add your own reactions to the existing issues.
 We will take them in consideration in our prioritization efforts, especially for integrations.

 ❤️ means that this task is CRITICAL to you.
 👍 means it is important to you.